tonytheleg/splunk-forwarder-images/README.md

 ## CICD
 After a PR merges, an integration job is run by app-sre triggering build/push of both images to `quay.io/app-sre/splunk-(heavy)forwarder`.
-Images are only built and pushed if they do not already exist in the repository at the current version.
-This is to avoid the "disappearing digest" problem, facilitating by-digest pulls of these images.

 To test the app-sre pipeline:
 - Create personal repositories and override variables as described [above](#local-buildtest).